 Spend a relaxing day on the water - and get a little something extra - on some of South Carolina's best lake boat tours.
 Along with beautiful scenery, from cypress-tupelo swamps in the Lowcountry to unspoiled mountain wilderness in the Upcountry, you'll have the opportunity to experience some unique marvels of nature.

 Here are three not-to-miss lake tours in South Carolina:

 Surrounded by protected mountain forestlands, Lake Jocassee in the South Carolina Upcountry is part of the Jocassee Gorges, a pristine wilderness named among the "World's Last Great Places" by National Geographic Magazine.
 The 9,000-acre reservoir is fed by four wild Appalachian rivers, creating a multitude of beautiful waterfalls.
-You'll have the opportunity to see several of them, including the 80-foot Laurel Fork Falls, on the naturalist-guided boat trips offered Wednesdays, Saturdays and Sundays by Jocassee Lake Tours.
+You'll have the opportunity to see several of them, including the 80-foot Laurel Fork Falls, on the naturalist-guided boat trips offered by Jocassee Lake Tours.
 Each season brings a different experience - wildflowers in the spring, swimming in the summer, leaf peeping in the fall and migratory birds in the winter.

 Each July and August just before sundown, tens of thousands of purple martins funnel into the Midlands to roost on Lake Murray's Bomb Island, the largest purple martin sanctuary in North America.
 You can experience the wildlife phenomenon on a Lake Murray Adventures private guided pontoon tour.
 As they make the long journey to their winter home in South America, the martins stop at the roosting site located just outside Columbia.
 They circle overhead for several minutes before descending on the island to hunker down for the night.
 The boats seats up to six passengers.